w12l3-c/ML-Django-Loan-Probabilistic-Website/README.md

 This project is made from machine learning model and python package Django to make it a web service.
 It is created as a school project.

+## Model
+It is a Machine Learning Model that predicts whether a user is a safe or risky borrower.

 ## Installing packages
 To install all the required python packages for the computer to run, you can run the following code in your coding environment terminal.
 `$pip install -r requirements.txt`